 I had never heard about “homeschooling” until I was in my early twenties in the US.
 As a full-time homeschooling mom, I had never considered this method to educate my own children before.

-OK!
-Let’s go back to the interview from RTHK.
-Since a lot of questions were cut out from the official video, so I would like to add them back here to this blog post as well.
+Let’s go back to the interview from RTHK. a lot of questions were cut out from the official video.
+So, I would like to add them back here to this blog post.

 I was raised and born and graduated from high school like a typical Hong Kong girl.
 We were always told that studying is our responsibility as students.
 We must work hard, get good grades, go to a good school, so we will be able to find a better job.

 I finally realized I am a robot-like product from the Hong Kong education system.

 This is not the education and learning experience that I want my children to have.
 Here are some reasons that I mentioned during the interview.